kubearmor/KubeArmor/documentation/contribution_guide.md

     (KubeArmor) $ git push
     ```

-6. Submit your changes for review
+6. Create a pull request with your changes

     First, go to your repository on GitHub.
 You will see something like the below screen.